-With the advent of the technology age and the computer graphic designers and advertising agencies the world over jumped to adding dimensions.
-Computers allowed brand logo designers to “dimensionalize” symbols and art with the touch of a button.
+With the advent of the technology age, computer graphic designers and advertising agencies the world over jumped to adding dimensions.
+Computers allow brand logo designers to “dimensionalize” symbols and art with the touch of a button.
 A trend was instantaneously set in motion.
 Whether it helped reinforce a particular strategy or message was immaterial.
 The “look” was “in” and it was king.

 Dimensions and the resulting need for two logos – AT&T

 AT&T was one of the first to turn to adding dimensions in their logo.
 As a result, they did this in order to signal that they were part of the new technology age.

 They took their well-established “world” symbol and gave it dimension.
 And they added tones, gradations and transparencies.